Local skiers have big weekend at Far West finals

 On the girls' side, Williams picked up her second straight win, finishing with a total time of 1:28.21.
 Sugar Bowl skiers Faith Cooper (1:28.60) and Olivia Omar (1:28.78) were next.

-Racing then moved to Northstar on Sunday, April 1, for the 19-and-under giant slalom finals.
+Racing then moved to Northstar on Sunday, April 1, for the U19 giant slalom finals.

 Kirkwood's Sean Dunkleman took first place in the event with a total time of 2:12.76.
 Dunkleman, a runner-up at this year's high school slalom state championships, posted the day's fastest time in his second run to edge Squaw Valley's Brandon Leitner (2:13.14).
 Squaw Valley skier Guthrie Goss (2:13.63) was third.